matthdeck/mern-app/README.md

 # Goal Setting App

-This goal setting app is designed to help users stay motivated by keeping track of goals.
+This goal setting app is designed to help users stay motivated by keeping track of goals

 ## Features